What is vocal cord paralysis (Recurrent Laryngeal Nerve Paralysis)?

 - Phonosurgical therapy

-If the vocal cord paralysis has emerged recently and diagnostics is completed, including exclusion of any malignant diseases, voice therapy ought to be initiated as soon as possible.
+If the Recurrent Laryngeal Nerve paralysis has emerged recently and diagnostics is completed, including exclusion of any malignant diseases, voice therapy ought to be initiated as soon as possible.
 This is important to foster the most rapid reactivation of the nerve and to counteract any atrophy that the vocal cord muscles may be experiencing.
 At the same time, the patient should be encouraged to speak normally, without falling into a dysfunctional pattern, in other words, not to speak with a pronounced whispering voice, for example.

 Therefore, it is recommended that an intensive regimen of voice therapy be practiced two to three times a week.
 Voice rest or longer periods of silence should be avoided.
 In 80-90% of patients with vocal cord paralysis without evident injury to the RLN, complete recovery of the nerve can usually be achieved.
 Voice therapy can support the regeneration process.